Statistics of drops generated from ensembles of randomly corrugated ligaments: Results

 Finally, we study the drop size distributions immediately after the second stage of breakups $\textbf{S2}$ at $T=14$.
-In terms of candidate probability density functions for the large drop sizes, we use the three most popular choices in existing literature, namely, the Gaussian , Log-Normal and Gamma distributions (definitions in appendix A).
-Each of these distributions incorporates exponential tails, with the asymptotic behaviour at the large size limit scaling as $\sim e^{-(\textrm{log}(x))^2}$ ($x$ is the drop diameter), $\sim e^{-x}$ and $\sim e^{-x^2}$ for the Log-Normal, Gamma and Gaussian families, respectively.
+In terms of candidate probability density functions for the large drop sizes, we use the three most popular choices in existing literature, namely, the Gaussian , Log-Normal and Gamma distributions (definitions in the Appendix).

-In fig. \ref{fig:fitting}, we plot the best fits pertaining to the aforementioned candidate functions on a log-linear scale, within different ranges of interest (vertical dashed lines).
-The histogram bins are ensemble averaged, where the $95\%$ confidence intervals are computed using a standard bootstrap re-sampling procedure (refer to appendix A).
+In Fig. \ref{fig:fitting}, we plot the best fits pertaining to the aforementioned candidate functions on a log-linear scale, within different ranges of interest (vertical dashed lines).
+The histogram bins are ensemble averaged, where the $95\%$ confidence intervals are computed using a standard bootstrap re-sampling procedure (refer to the Appendix).
 Fig. \ref{fig:fitting}a demonstrates that by including the peak representing the primary drops, the distribution is \textit{roughly} described by a Log-Normal distribution, where significant differences from the Gaussian and Gamma fits mainly appearing near the tail ($D/W > 3$).
-Subsequently, in fig. \ref{fig:fitting}b we restrict our focus to the tail, therefor excluding the primary drop peak.
-We now observe that the Gamma fit appears to best describe the probabilities of large sizes, although, taking into account the error bars near the tail, there is little to distinguish the Gamma fit from the Log-Normal and Gaussian fits.
+Subsequently, in Fig. \ref{fig:fitting}b we restrict our focus to the tail, therefor excluding the primary drop peak.
+We observe the Log-Normal and Gamma fits appears to describe the probabilities of large sizes with similar accuracy, better than the Gaussian.
+This last fit misses the error bars near the tail, while the other two fall within range.
 It is important to note that the upper limit to the drop size is given by the volume of the entire ligament; for our considerably slender ligaments ($\Lambda \simeq 50$), the largest drop size is given by $D_{\text{max}}/W \simeq 4.2$.
-Thus, even while having converged statistics, sufficiently large samples and robust error bars, there is a fundamental limitation when it comes to distinguishing between the curvatures of our exponential candidate functions near the tail region, simply as a consequence of the extremely restricted range ($ 1.9 < D/W < 4.2$) of drop sizes.
+Thus, even while having converged statistics, sufficiently large samples and robust error bars, there is a fundamental limitation when it comes to distinguishing between the curvatures of our exponential candidate functions near the tail region, simply as a consequence of the restricted range ($ 1.9 < D/W < 4.2$) of drop sizes.